 How to spot signs of a poor work environment

 If you get your company culture right, it can mean having happy, loyal employees who produce their very best work.

 Unhappy and overworked employees can be stressed, less productive and make more mistakes.
 They can also feel unappreciated and are more likely to look for employment elsewhere.

 So how do you know if you have a poor work environment in your company?
-Here are some important signs to look out for:
+Here are five important signs to look out for:

 1. You rely on perks to keep staff happy

 It can be easy to jump to the conclusion that because you have TV screens on every wall, a foosball table and a fully stocked kitchen with free food and drink, your work culture is great.

 However, there’s far more to creating a positive company culture than just providing employee perks.

 Action: Take a close look at whether the perks you offer your staff are adding any benefit to their work day.
 Consider asking your staff, via a survey or open discussion, what really motivates them.
 You could then change your benefits package accordingly.

 Whilst you may have assumed that buying beanbags for staff to sit on was important, you may discover that supporting corporate social responsibility (CSR) initiatives or having greater job flexibility is more important to them.